wizmo2/TAudio-Case/tembed/docs/setup.md

 - The SPDIF configures the Toslink/SPDIF digital audio output.
 See [README](https://github.com/wizmo2/squeezelite-esp32#spdif)
 - The SPI bus is the communications bus used for display and ethernet.
 See [README](https://github.com/wizmo2/squeezelite-esp32#spi)
 - The I2C bus can be used for external axillaries.
 See [README](https://github.com/wizmo2/squeezelite-esp32#i2c)
 - The built-in OLED Display.
 See [README](https://github.com/wizmo2/squeezelite-esp32#display) for details on changing orientation.
-Additional configuration is available in the "LMS Player_Setting-Extra_Settings-ESP32_settings" menu
+Additional configuration is available in the LMS Player ESP32 Settings page
 - The Rotary control and button See [README](https://github.com/wizmo2/squeezelite-esp32#rotary-encoder) for customized operation modes
 - The LED Visualizer controls the RGB LED strip.
 See [README](https://github.com/wizmo2/squeezelite-esp32#led-strip).
-The LED visualizer effect and brightness can be changed from the "Playe-Settings-Extra_Settings_ESP32_settings" menu in LMS.
+The LED visualizer effect and brightness can be changed from the LMS Player ESP32 Settings page
 - The ADC configures the microphone input.  see [Voice Assistant Setup Guide](https://github.com/wizmo2/squeezelite-esp32/blob/pure-v4.x/docs/voice_assistant.md#using-squeezelite-esp32-as-a-voice-assistant-satellite) for detailed instructions

 ![Controls](img/setup_hardware_rotary.png) ![Controls](img/setup_hardware_display.png) ![Controls](img/setup_hardware_led.png) ![Controls](img/setup_hardware_i2c.png)